mazloum-bahaa/2D-Amorphous-Flow-Simulation/README.md

 Initial analysis of Δy vs Δx behavior before anisotropy studies.
 📊 Key Research Questions

-    How does polydispersity (δ) affect anisotropic behavior in confined systems?
+    How does polydispersity (δ) affect anisotropic parameter in confined systems?

     What is the relationship between external force and structural order?